etxahun/challenge-me/README.md

 Challenging yourself to constantly learn is tough.
 To help out, here's a list of challenges to participate in, some seasonal or on some scheduled basis, others any time you want.

+When looking for an open-source project to help out with for some of the challenges below, check out these sites: [Up For Grabs](http://up-for-grabs.net/), [CodeMontage](http://codemontage.com/), [CodeTriage](https://www.codetriage.com/), [issuehub.io](http://issuehub.io/)

 # Anytime

 ## 100 Days Of Code